 The crucial question — one that bears on the efforts to create Waldorf charter schools and free schools — is whether it is possible to create a “secular” curriculum based on the Waldorf model.
 Waldorf teacher training usually includes extensive instruction in Anthroposophical occultism.
 [See, e.g., “Teacher Training".]
 Steiner himself stated that Waldorf teachers should be “true Anthroposophists” who are deeply devoted to the Anthroposophical worldview.
 [See, e.g., “Here’s the Answer”.]
 Efforts to make Waldorf schooling seem unconnected to occultism have usually been little more than ploys.
 Advocates of Waldorf education are quite aware of the need for good public relations.
 [See, e.g., "PR".]

 "Secular" Waldorf programs are generally geared to the occult agenda of Waldorf education — manifestation of the etheric body, manifestation of the astral body, development of initial stages of clairvoyance, etc. — without say so.
-But this is normal for all types of Waldorf schools — they almost always conceal their purposes.
+In other words, they are not secular at all; they have generally misrepresented themselves.
+But this is standard for all types of Waldorf schools — they almost always conceal their purposes.
 [See "Spiritual Agenda".]
 It is not hard to dig below the Oak Meadow surface to find Steiner's occultism.
 Thus, the most significant of Steiner's educational principles is that children develop through three seven-year stages.
 [See "Most Significant".]
-In the first stage, children develop their physical bodies and their wills; in the second stage, children develop their etheric bodies while living mainly through their emotions; children don't really start to think until the third stage, when they develop their astral bodies.
+In the first stage, children develop their physical bodies and their wills; in the second stage, children develop their etheric bodies while living mainly through their emotions; in the the third stage, when they develop their astral bodies and they finally gain the ability to start thinking for themselves.
 While avoiding the weirdest parts of this terminology, Oak Meadow embraces the schedule: "

 Disclosure statement: Lawrence Williams, of Oak Meadow, taught at the Waldorf school I attended, but not during my years there.
+I don't think I ever met him.
 He greatly admired our headmaster, John Fentress Gardner: "“There was nothing in Rudolf Steiner that [famed American authors] Thoreau and Emerson and Whitman would not have approved wholeheartedly.” — John Fentress Gardner, “The Founding of Adelphi’s Waldorf School,” ONE MAN’S VISION: In Memoriam, H.A.W.
 Myrin (The Myrin Institute Inc., 1970), p.
 46. Many years after the school was founded, Mr. Gardner' stated his purpose this way: "I minimized the difference between a Waldorf school and other schools ...
-As soon as fundamental questions began to be answered plainly, wild rumors and frightened guesses quieted down.”
+As soon as fundamental questions began to be answered plainly, wild rumors and frightened guesses [about the nature of Waldorf education] quieted down.”
 [Ibid., p.
 48.]
 Sadly, many of Mr. Gardner's "plain" answers were untrue.

 The following items are from "Daily Quotes",